 Residential Properties – Interest Deductibility & Bright-line

-Below we provide an update on the rules regarding the Bright-Line test and the interest that investors are able to claim against residential property income.
+Below we provide information on the rules regarding the Bright-Line test and the interest that investors are able to claim against residential property income.
 These rules apply to any house, apartment, or other such building that a person could live in.
 It does not matter whether the property is rented out long-term, used for short-stay accommodation, or even left vacant.

 INTEREST DEDUCTIONS LIMITATIONS